Global Solidarity Accounting

 What is needed is a whole accounting system with carbon as the unit of account.
 The planet became suitable for animal life long ago when plants removed enough carbon from the atmosphere and stored it in the ground to bring down the planetary temperature to be more suitable for life.
 The global carbon budget has since largely been in balance, with animals releasing carbon dioxide and plants absorbing it, until the beginning of the industrial era.

-The carbon accounts can be linked to the financial system, since the sale of fossil energy generates monetary wealth that can be taxed, and those taxes could be used to reward carbon removal.
+The carbon accounts can be linked to the financial system, since the sale of fossil energy generates monetary wealth that can be taxed, and those taxes could be used to reward carbon removal, including by nature.
 Since excess carbon in the atmosphere continues to cause harm, there should be a carbon tax not only on new releases of fossil carbon, but also an annual tax on historic emissions until the carbon is removed, like paying interest on a debt.
 Where a specific responsible entity (state or corporation) can no longer be identified, this would become a public responsibility of the fossil energy consuming countries.
 Conversely there should be corresponding payments for carbon capture and sequestration, whether by natural systems, environmental regeneration or technology.
 Note how differently this would rate industrialized and developing countries, with corresponding incentives.
 It could become a mechanism to compensate for loss and damage from climate change.

 Carbon accounting should be seen as a first step towards what ultimately, from a global systems perspective, should become energy accounting.
-A system, as a set of connected things that form a whole and work together, requires energy to drive it.
+A dynamic system, as a set of connected things that form a whole and work together, requires energy to drive it.
 Otherwise it is a dead planet, an immobile machine or a smartphone without a battery.
-Energy can best be though of as a flow, from high or concentrated to low or dispersed according to the second law of Thermodynamics.
+Energy can best be thought of as a flow, from high or concentrated to low or dispersed according to the second law of Thermodynamics.
 Systems use this flow to function, and as they evolve they can increase their energy efficiency through complexity.

 Our Earth and its biosphere have three important energy systems, two powered by the sun.
 The first maintains the energy balance of the planet and its atmosphere suitable for life by receiving sunlight and radiating heat out into space, controlled by the atmosphere.
 This is a delicate balance mediated by greenhouse gases like CO2 which are transparent to incoming light and retain outgoing infrared radiation, as well as particulate matter that blocks incoming light.
 We see the effect of the latter when a volcanic eruption sends ash to the stratosphere, or if a war with atomic weapons causes a nuclear winter.
 This impacts the climate and is the subject of extensive modelling.